The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Consider Credit Card Debt Consolidation

-- A balance transfer card offers a 0% (or low) introductory interest period.
-Ideally, you’ll repay the debt during the promotional period before interest kicks in, while halting any spending on your card.
-Although there is a fee, this is a good option for those who have high-interest rates and can afford to expedite their repayments.
+- A balance transfer credit card often offers a 0% (or low) introductory interest period.
+Ideally, you’ll repay the transferred debt off in full during the promotional period before interest kicks in, while halting any spending on your card.
+Although there may be a fee for this type of consolidation, this is a good option for those who have high-interest rates and can afford to expedite their repayments.

-- One purpose of a personal loan is to help borrowers pay off debt by offering a lower interest rate, which can help you save.
-Don’t be surprised, however, if you’re charged an origination fee.
+- A personal loan is another consolidation option to help borrowers pay off debt by offering a potentially lower interest rate, which can help you save.
+Don’t be surprised, however, if you’re charged an origination fee for this type of loan.
 You’ll want to calculate if paying the fee is worth the potential future savings.

 Avoid Those Post-Holiday Markdowns